sriram-srinivasan/java_encrypt_loader/README.md

 This exercise is ultimately worthless, because the JVMTI interface allows an(other) agent to transform the bytes of a class at load time.
 In other words, the raw decrypted bytes will be available to any agent the moment DefineClass is called.
 See for example https://github.com/manuelpayet/javagent-decompiler

 An alternative is to write the launcher in C++ (instead of calling `java Main`), the user will be expected to invoke `mylauncher Main`; internally the launcher can call `JNI_CreateJavaVM`.
 This launcher can prevent agents from being added.
+This just makes it harder to get at the source code, but cannot prevent a hacker comfortable with patching binaries.